Pulkit12dhingra/Chatbot-Friend/README.md

 # Chatbot
-The project is built for people living in isolation or looking for a friend.
-The project uses Natural language Processing technology to interpret the user's msg and give a response.
-This project is benefetial for all those who want's to talk to someone and share their feelings.
-The chatbot is built as a web API using flask as backend.
+Ever felt you need someone to talk with ?
+To counter those long boring nights with no one to talk with, The 3 AM friend is there for you.
+It is a web based chat application that is built for those who are looking for someone to goosip.
+Secret application of the chatbot is to reduce stress and mental pressure on those who live alone or feel isolated.
+I believe this project will help a lot of guys. :)

 ![video_description](/video.gif)